Evaluation and Characterization of Neutralizing Antibodies against Viruses Relevant to Blood-derived Products

 Principal Investigator: Pei Zhang, MD

-Office / Division / Lab: OBRR / DH / LPD
+Office / Division / Lab: OTAT / DPPT / PDB

-We use a variety of techniques to characterize the neutralizing and non-neutralizing antibodies present in HCIGIV and use these antibodies to identify specifically where antibodies bind the virus.
-This information will help us to develop tests that FDA can use to ensure the quality of commercially produced HCIGIV.
+We use a variety of techniques to characterize antibodies present in HCIGIV with different neutralizing capacities to determine where the antibody binds to the virus and how the antibody neutralizes the virus.
+This information will help us to develop tests that FDA can use to ensure product quality.

 A view of the E2-CD81 interface at the binding site of a neutralizing antibody against hepatitis C virus.